2shady4u/godot-sqlite/README.md

 Creating function should only be seen as a measure of last resort and only be used when you perfectly know what you are doing.
 Be sure to first check out the available native list of [scalar SQL applications](https://www.sqlite.org/lang_corefunc.html) that is already available in SQLite3.

-### 4. My Android (or iOS) application cannot access the database!
+### 4. My Android/iOS/HTML5 application cannot access the database!

-Android does not allow modification of files in the 'res://'-folder, thus blocking the plugin from writing to and/or reading from this database-file.
+Android does not allow modification of files in the `res://`-folder, thus blocking the plugin from writing to and/or reading from this database-file.
-In both cases, the most painless solution is to copy the entire database to the 'user://-folder' as apps have explicit writing privileges there.
+In both cases, the most painless solution is to copy the entire database to the `user://`-folder instead as apps have explicit writing privileges there.

 If there is a better solution, one that does not involve copying the database to a new location, please do enlighten me.